bbyars/mountebank/CONTRIBUTING.md

 ==========================

 Congratulations!
 You're here because you want to join the millions of open source developers contributing to mountebank.
 The good news is contributing is an easy process.
-In fact, you don't even have to write code to contribute.
+In fact, you can make a difference without writing a single line of code.
 I am grateful for all of the following contributions:

 * Submitting an issue, either through github or the [support page](http://www.mbtest.org/support)
 * Making a suggestion